Skip to main content

 Step 2

 Next, you’ll be prompted to generate a Form 8949 for each of the exchanges you used in 2025.
-You can select from 3 different options on this menu:
+To do this, you'll need to answer two brief questions:

 • I received or expect to receive a 1099-DA without cost basis